btsai/sublime_rails_autocomplete/README.md

 ### Installation

-Copy the RailsAutcomplete folder into the Packages folder in your ~/Library/Application Support/Sublime folder.
+Clone this into the Packages folder in your ~/Library/Application Support/Sublime folder.

 ### Usage